fuzziqersoftware/newserv/README.md

 I mainly built the DOL loading functionality for documentation purposes.
 By now, there are many better ways to load homebrew code on an unmodified GameCube, but to my knowledge there isn't another open-source implementation of this method in existence.

+### Using newserv as a proxy

+If you want to play online on remote servers rather than running your own server, newserv also includes a PSO proxy.
+Currently this works with PSO GC and may work with PC and DC; it also works with some BB clients in specific situations.

+To use the proxy for PSO DC, PC, or GC, add an entry to the corresponding ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
+You'll see a "Proxy server" option in the main menu, and you can pick which remote server to connect to.

+To use the proxy for PSO BB, set the ProxyDestination-BB entry in config.json.
+If this option is set, it essentially disables the game server for all PSO BB clients - all clients will be proxied to the specified destination instead.
+Unfortunately, because PSO BB uses a different set of handlers for the data server phase and character selection, there's no in-game way to present the player with a list of options, like there is on PSO PC and PSO GC.

+When you're on PSO DC, PC, or GC and are connected to a remote server through newserv's proxy, choosing the Change Ship or Change Block action from the lobby counter will send you back to newserv's main menu instead of the remote server's ship or block select menu.
+You can go back to the server you were just on by choosing it from the proxy server menu again.

+The remote server will probably try to assign you a Guild Card number that doesn't match the one you have on newserv.
+On PSO DC, PC and GC, the proxy server rewrites the commands in transit to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
+The number assigned by the remote server is shown to you when you first connect to the remote server, and you can retrieve it in lobbies or during games with the $li command.

+Some chat commands (see below) have the same basic function on the proxy server but have different effects or conditions.
+In addition, there are some server shell commands that affect clients on the proxy (run 'help' in the shell to see what they are).
+All proxy commands in the server shell only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want the command to apply to.

 ### Chat commands

 The server's shell supports a variety of administration commands.
 If the interactive shell is enabled, you can enter these commands at any time, even if the prompt isn't visible.
 Run `help` in the server's shell to see all of the commands and how to use them.